 Our net cash flow used in operating activities was (\$19.0) million and (\$19.9) million for the three months ended September 30, 2021 and 2020, respectively.
 These amounts include net income produced from our operations plus changes in our other operating assets and liabilities.
-Cash used in operating activities of

-(\$19.0) million for the three months ended September 30, 2021 included \$3.3 million of net income plus \$0.4 million of net increases in other assets or increases in other liabilities, less \$21.0 million of decreases in accrued payroll from the payout of annual bonuses and incentive compensation and \$1.7 million of increases in accounts receivable from related parties.
-Cash used in operating activities of (\$19.9) million for the three months ended September 30, 2020 included \$1.7 million of net income plus a \$1.6 million increase in income taxes payable less \$21.0 million of decreases in accrued payroll from the payout of annual bonuses and incentive compensation, an \$0.8 increase in a deferred tax benefit and \$0.3 million of net decreases in other assets or decreases in other liabilities.
+Cash used in operating activities of (\$19.0) million for the three months ended September 30, 2021 included \$3.3 million of net income plus \$0.4 million of net increases in other liabilities, less \$21.0 million of decreases in accrued payroll from the payout of annual bonuses and incentive compensation and \$1.7 million of net increases in accounts receivable from related parties.
+Cash used in operating activities of (\$19.9) million for the three months ended \$2.0 million of net increase in increase in accounts receivable from related parties.
+Cash used in operating activities of (\$19.9) million for the three months ended \$2.0 million of net increase in increase in accounts receivable from related parties.
+Cash used in operating activities of (\$19.9) million for the three months ended \$2.0 million of net increase in accounts receivable from related parties.
+Cash used in operating activities of (\$19.9) million for the three months ended \$2.0 million of net income plus a \$1.6 million increase in income taxes payable less \$21.0 million of decreases in accrued payroll from the payout of annual bonuses and incentive compensation, an \$0.8 increase in a deferred tax benefit and \$0.3 million of net decreases in other assets or decreases in other liabilities.
 Our fiscal year ends June 30 of each year, and we receive payments for revenue and accrue estimated amounts for related bonus and incentive compensation on a quarterly basis.
 However, we do not finalize and pay bonus and incentive compensation until the three month period ending September 30, which is the key reason for the net cash used in operating activities in that quarter.